isavynskyi/LayoutInspector/README.md

 ## Requirements

-- Layout inspection could be triggered only if app is running under DEBUG build configuration, so it won't affect any other kind of the app builds (RELEASE etc)
+- Layout inspection could be triggered only if app is running under DEBUG build configuration, so it won't affect any other kind of the app builds (i.e. RELEASE)

 ## Installation